tsarikau/FOSTwitterBundle/README.md

     {{ twitter_anywhere_initialize() }}
     </body>

+The security component won't work with @Anywhere and has to implemented with Javascript in your view as explained in http://dev.twitter.com/anywhere/begin

 ### Configuring Twitter @Anywhere

 You can set configuration using the templating helper. with the setConfig() method.